-PART 1: LANGUAGE STRUCTURE AND FIRST- AND SECOND-LANGUAGE DEVELOPMENT BUAGE STRUCTURE AND AND SECOND-LANGUAGE DEVELOPMENT INSTRUCTION METHODOLOGY OF BILINGUAL, ENGLISH LANGUAGE DEVELOPMENT, AND CONTENT INSTRUCTION I. Language Structure and Use: Universals and Differences (including the structure of English) I. Theories and Methods of Bilingual Education I. The Nature of Culture A. The sound systems of language (phonology) A. Foundations A. Definitions of culture B. Word formation (morphology) B. Organizational models: What works for whom?
+PART 1: LANGUAGE STRUCTURE AND PART 2: METHODOLOGY OF BILINGUAL.
+PART 3: CULTURE AND FIRST- AND SECOND-LANGUAGE ENGLISH LANGUAGE CULTURAL DIVERSITY DEVELOPMENT DEVELOPMENT, AND CONTENT INSTRUCTION I. Language Structure and Use: I. Theories and Methods of I. The Nature of Culture Universals and Differences (including the structure of English) Bilingual Education A. The sound systems of language (phonology) A. Foundations A. Definitions of culture B. Word formation (morphology) B. Organizational models: What works for whom?
 B. Perceptions of culture C. Syntax C. Instructional strategies C. Intra-group differences (e.g., ethnicity, race, generations, and micro-cultures) D. Word meaning (semantics) II.
-Theories and Methods for Instruction In and Through English D. Physical geography and its effects on culture E. Language in context A. Teacher delivery for both English language development and content instruction E. Cultural congruence F. Written discourse Approaches with a focus on English language development II.
-Manifestations of Culture: Learning About Students G. Oral discourse C. Approaches with a focus on content area instruction (specially designed academic instruction delivered in English) A. What teachers should learn about their students H. Nonverbal communication D. Working with paraprofessionals B. How teachers can learn about their students I. Language Change C. How teachers can use what they learn about their students (culturally responsive pedagogy) II.
+Theories and Methods for Instruction In and Through English D. Physical geography and its effects on culture E. Language in context A. Teacher delivery for both English language development and content E. Cultural congruence instruction E. Cultural congruence F. Written discourse B. Approaches with a focus on English language development II.
+Manifestations of Culture: Learning About Students C. Approaches with a focus on content A. What teachers should learn about their G. Oral discourse area instruction (specially designed academic instruction delivered in students English) H. Nonverbal communication D. Working with paraprofessionals B. How teachers can learn about their students C. How teachers can use what they learn I. Language Change about their students (culturally responsive pedagogy) II.
 Theories and Factors in First- and Second-Language Development III.
 Language and Content Area Assessment III.
-Cultural Contact A. Historical and current theories and models of language analysis that have implications for second-language development and pedagogy A. Purpose A. Concepts of cultural contact B. Psychological factors affecting first- and second-language development B. Methods B. Stages of individual cultural contact C. Socio-cultural factors affecting first- and second-language development C. State mandates C. The dynamics of prejudice D. Pedagogical factors affecting first- and second-language development D. Limitations of assessment D. Strategies for conflict resolution E. Political factors affecting first- and second-language development E. Technical concepts IV.
+Cultural Contact A. Historical and current theories and models of language analysis that have implications for second-language A. Purpose A. Concepts of cultural contact development and pedagogy B. Psychological factors affecting first- and second-language development B. Methods B. Stages of individual cultural contact C. Socio-cultural factors affecting first- and second-language development C. State mandates C. The dynamics of prejudice D. Pedagogical factors affecting first- and second-language development D. Limitations of assessment D. Strategies for conflict resolution E. Political factors affecting first- and second-language development E. Technical concepts IV.
 Cultural Diversity in U.S. and CA A. Historical perspectives B. Demography C. Migration and immigration